 Label Description Delete Check to delete the entry.
 It will be deleted during the next save.
+Private ID Indicates the ID of this particular private VLAN.
+Dert Members A row of check boxes for each port is displayed for each private Port Members VLAN ID.
+You can check the box to include a port in a private

-Private VLAN ID Indicates the ID of this particular private VLAN.
-MAC Address The MAC address for the entry.
-A row of check boxes for each port is displayed for each private VLAN ID.
-You can check the box to include a port in a private Port Members VLAN.
+VLAN.
 To remove or exclude the port from the private VLAN, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.
 Click Add new Private VLAN to add a new private VLAN ID.
 An empty row is added to the table, and the private VLAN can be configured as needed.
 The allowed range for a private VLAN ID is the same as the switch port number range.
 Any values outside Adding a New Static this range are not accepted, and a warning message appears.
 Entry Click OK to discard the incorrect entry, or click Cancel to return to the editing and make a correction.
 The private VLAN is enabled when you click Save.
 The Delete button can be used to undo the addition of new private VLANs.